ctallum/Maret-2019-ROV/README.md

 # Maret-2019-ROV
 In this Git Hub, I will try to provide all the needed code, 3d model files, and instructions needed to either build or fix the 2019 ROV.

+## Contents
 I will include the following:

 Code
-- Rasperry Pi run files
+- Rasperry Pi code
-- Surface laptop run files
+- Surface laptop code
+- Intructions on how to set up the code
+- How to run the ROV

 3d models
 - Deck (both stl and pdf for printing/laser cut)